APPLY NOW

 • the data in question has been made public by you;

-• as otherwise permitted by law; and
+• as otherwise permitted by law.

 DISCLOSURE OF YOUR INFORMATION TO THIRD PARTIES

-We may disclose your personal data to our affiliates in the circumstances described below:
+We may disclose your personal data to our affiliates in the circumstances described below.

 We will take steps to ensure that the personal data is accessed only by employees of such affiliates that have a need to do so for the purposes described in this notice.